Ryan P. Paul

 In the summer of 2017, Ryan, a junior, officially changed the name of his service to the "Chaska Hawks Broadcast Network" and it was clear that the new direction of the website would lead to further expansion.
 Ryan found a larger team of classmates on top of Hansen and Jacobsen that were willing to work for him in production and other areas.
 This allowed the company to commit to every single boys basketball and hockey game for the winter of 2017-18.
 Continuing to work with local businesses for sponsorship deals, Ryan was able to provide a payroll to his employees (classmates) and upgrade his amateur equipment into more professional tools.
 The team, which managed to produce professional looking broadcasts with no education or experience, covered 52 games in the span of 3 and 1/2 months.
 By the spring of 2018, the number of average viewers skyrocketed to almost 1k per game.

-The year of 2018-2019 was Ryan’s senior year, and the final full year of CHBN.
-While he hadn’t announced it to supporters, Ryan had decided that he would retire from “full time” high school sports announcing after his graduation that coming spring.
+Ryan’s senior year--he hadn’t announced it to supporters, but Ryan had decided that he would retire from “full time” high school sports announcing after his graduation that coming spring.
 But the productions continued for that season, and for yet another year, CHBN broadcasted every single boys basketball and hockey game.
 The team was able to cover a few girls contests as well, which were usually impossible to do because of schedule conflicts.
 Ryan has many unforgettable memories from his time operating CHBN, but one of the most notable was his first stadium game, when he was in the press box at Mariucci Arena for a rescheduled Chaska vs Benilde St. Margaret’s hockey game.
 By the time that spring 2019 had rolled around, Ryan and his classmates had covered over 150 Chaska High School athletic events.
 The team also started a photography extension, and even branched out into a video production company, producing preseason videos and banquet reels for local teams.
 In the three years of doing live broadcasts, around 150,000 viewers had experienced a Hawks game thanks to CHBN.

 Completely self-taught and community-funded, Ryan was able to start as a freshman blogger and eventually provide thousands of people access to high school sports who would not have been able to watch otherwise.
 Many behind-the-scenes hours of team research, broadcast prep, creating graphics, and so much more would never be seen by these viewers, but the broadcasts were made possible because of the many late nights put in by Ryan, Taylor, and other classmates.